jonnonz1/nz-statute-book/acts/public/1997/harassment-act-1997.md

 (2) Every person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $1,000:
   (b) in the case of a body corporate, to a fine not exceeding $5,000.
-(3) The breach of any order made under section 39(1)﻿(c), or any evasion or attempted evasion of it, may be dealt with as contempt of court.
+(3) The failure to comply with any order made under section 39(1)﻿(c) may be dealt with under subpart 4 of Part 2 of the Contempt of Court Act 2019.

 **Rules and regulations**